My SECOND Sunday Times best selling gluten-free baking cookbook, is available NOW!

 - I guess this one is pretty selfish, but I thought I’d throw it in anyway – it supports me!
 Obviously in a financial sense, but more importantly, it allows me to keep doing what I love: reuniting everyone with the things they thought they’d never eat again on a gluten-free diet.
 And that’s something that brings me so much joy in so many ways.

 That wasn’t so bad was it?
 I’m sure you want to buy 10 copies now – tap here to go do exactly that!

 Does the book have dairy-free recipes in it?

 Yes – tons actually!
 Throughout the book, I’ve clearly labelled whenever a recipe is dairy-free.
 After all, I actually started out as a 100% gluten-free AND dairy-free baker, so I like to think that I know my stuff!
 Whenever a recipe isn’t dairy-free to start with, I’ve listed exactly how to make it dairy-free (if possible) for each recipe.

 This took *a lot* of work and recipe testing, but I’m so pleased that I invested the time to do so.
 One review on Amazon of my first book said there wasn’t any dairy-free options… which made me very cross, because it’s actually just plain incorrect!
-Almost every single recipe in my first book (and now my second book) can be made gluten-free using the tips by the key at the top of the page.
+Almost every single recipe in my first book (and now my second book) can be made dairy-free using the tips by the key at the top of the page.

 Does the book have vegan/veggie recipes in it?